tarantool/tarantool/README.md

  also provides debugging capabilities
  * Release -- use only if the highest performance is required

-The only external library dependency is readline: libreadline-dev.
+The build depends on the following external libraries:

-There are two OPTIONAL dependencies:
+- libreadline and libreadline-dev
-- uuid-dev.
-It is required for box.uuid_* functions.
+- uuid and uuid-dev.
 - GNU bfd (part of GNU binutils).
-It's used to print a stack trace after a crash.

 Please follow these steps to compile Tarantool: